sketch2code-mit/data-generation/README.md

   - This json file defines the syntax of DSL.
 It maps a DSL token (e.g., `btn`) to the actual HTML code (e.g., `<button></button>`)
 - `data_without_css_generation.ipynb`
   - This IPython Notebook file contains the code we used for automatically generating DSL files  and compiling the corresponding HTML files.
 You can refer to the comments in this file for more specific information.
+- `data_without_css`

-As a result, the auto-generated DSL files and the corresponding HTML files are located in the `data_without_css` directory.
+  - As a result, the auto-generated DSL files and the corresponding HTML files are located in this directory.
+  - There are 2160 DSL files (`.gui`) and 2160 HTML files (`.html`).
+The directories `js`, `styles`, `images` contain common scripts, stylesheets, images that are shared by all HTML files.